Svalbard Treaty: Disputes regarding natural resources

-Two hundred nautical mile zone around Svalbard

 There has been a long-running dispute, primarily between Norway and Russia (and before it, the Soviet Union) over fishing rights in the region.
 In 1977, Norway established a regulated fishery in a 200 nmi zone around Svalbard (though it did not close the zone to foreign access).
 Norway argues that the treaty's provisions of equal economic access apply only to the islands and their territorial waters (four nautical miles at the time) but not to the wider exclusive economic zone.
 In addition, it argues that the continental shelf is a part of mainland Norway's continental shelf and should be governed by the 1958 Continental Shelf Convention.
 The Soviet Union/Russia disputed and continues to dispute this position and consider the Spitsbergen Treaty to apply to the entire zone.
 Talks were held in 1978 in Moscow but did not resolve the issue.
 Finland and Canada support Norway's position, while most of the other treaty signatories have expressed no official position.
 The relevant parts of the treaty are as follows: